Epsilon-Lee/Epsilon-Lee.github.io/_posts/redmond_rg/2018-01-30-THUMT-Code-Reading-1.md

 #### C. Validation and model selection

-> Actually, this part is closely related to the training process, since thunmt package provide the functionality for model selection **during training** through the `EvaluationHook`.
+> Actually, this part is closely related to the training process, since thumt package provide the functionality for model selection **during training** through the `EvaluationHook`.

 The checkpoint hook is used for saving checkpoint.
 This hook is necessary when we perform **no** evaluation during training, that is we set `eval_input_fn` as `None`: